-The Mount Macpherson trail head is seven kilometres south of Revelstoke on Highway 23, with an elevation of about 640 metres.
+The Mount Macpherson trail head is seven kilometers south of Revelstoke on Highway 23, with an elevation of about 640 meters.
 There is a large trail map situated beside the trail fee collection hut and smaller maps posted at main trail junctions.
 In all, there are 26 kilometers of groomed trail.
 All trails are set for both classic and skating techniques.
 The best trails for skating are: Mickey Olson Loop, Easy Al’s, and Main Loop.
 Bathrooms are available at the day lodge, and an outhouse is behind the Ole Sandberg Cabin.

 Dogs are permitted only on the dog specific loop: Roadway Ramble, Easy Al’s and BCIT

 Connector – Short Hop, Ellie’s.
 The parking lot and stadium area is a mandatory on-leash area.
 Our complete Dog Policy can be viewed here, and the Dog Map can be viewed here.

 Non-members are required to pay a day use fee.
 A yellow metal trail fee box accepts fees when the day lodge is not staffed.
 Family means a minimum of 3 persons, including one or two parents or legal guardians and their unmarried children.
 Youth means an individual older than 5 and less than 16 years of age.
 Children 5 years of age and younger can ski for free, but must still pay the $10 CCBC insurance fee.
 Membership information is available here.

 Backcountry skiers en route to “The Fingers” via the Mountain Climb Trail are required to pay a $5 parking fee.
 This helps to offset costs associated with grooming and clearing the parking lot.
 Backcountry skiers are welcome to use the day lodge to get ready during opening hours.
 “The Fingers” is avalanche terrain and outside the club’s User Agreement area.
 Skiers will need backcountry travel knowledge and gear.